Paul Postal

-Paul Martin Postal (born November 10, 1936 in Weehawken, New Jersey) is an American linguist.
+Paul Martin Postal (born November 10, 1936, in Weehawken, New Jersey) is an American linguist.

 Biography

-Postal received his PhD from Yale University in 1963 and taught at MIT until 1965.
-That year, he moved to the City University of New York.
-In 1967 he was appointed to a research position at IBM and he remained on their research staff until 1994.
+Postal received a BA in Anthropology and Philosophy in 1957 from Columbia College, and a PhD in Anthropology from Yale University in 1963.
+He taught at MIT until 1965, after which he moved to the City University of New York.
+In 1967 he was appointed to a research position at IBM and remained on their research staff until 1994.

 An important figure in the early development of generative grammar, he became a proponent of the generative semantics movement along with George Lakoff, James D. McCawley, and Haj Ross.
 In the 1970s, with David M. Perlmutter, he developed Relational Grammar.
 Later, with David E. Johnson, he developed Arc Pair Grammar.
 These non-transformational theories of grammar have had an indirect but major impact on modern syntactic analysis.

 Since his involvement with generative semantics, he has been a vocal critic of Noam Chomsky and work done in Chomsky's frameworks.